synw/django-jssor/README.md

 Add `'jssor',` to INSTALLED_APPS.

-If you wish to use the "Images slider" slideshow you need `pip install sorl-thumbnail` and add `sorl.thumbnail` to INSTALLED_APPS
+If you wish to use the "Images slider" slideshow you need `pip install easy-thumbnails` and add `easy_thumbnails` to INSTALLED_APPS

 Migrate and collect static files